radiantearth/stac-spec/item-spec/itemcollection-spec.md

 **stac_version**: In general, STAC versions can be mixed, but please keep the [recommended best practices](../best-practices.md#mixing-stac-versions) in mind.

-**stac_extensions**: A list of extensions the Item implements.
+**stac_extensions**: A list of extensions the ItemCollection implements.
 The list contains URLs to the JSON Schema files it can be validated against.
 For official extensions, a "shortcut" can be used.
 This means you can specify the folder name of the extension, for example `pointcloud` for the Point Cloud extension.
 If the versions of the extension and the item diverge, you can specify the URL of the JSON schema file.

 ## Extensions